On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Preliminaries

 However, when constraint \eqref{equ:cn-bound} is imposed, analyzing $c(\boldsymbol{\lambda})$ becomes significantly more challenging.
 In this case, $\boldsymbol{\lambda}$ also appears in the coefficients of constraint \eqref{equ:cn-bound}, making the LP fundamentally different from the classical parametric LP literature, where the parameter appears only on the right-hand side of the constraints \citep{gal1972multiparametric,adler1992geometric}.
 In fact, as shown in the following proposition, the cost function exhibits economies of scale, implying that $c(\boldsymbol{\lambda})$ tends to be concave rather than convex.

-\begin{proposition} \textbf{(Economies of scale)} For all $\alpha > 1$, $\boldsymbol{\lambda}\in\Lambda$, if $\alpha\boldsymbol{\lambda} \in \Lambda$, then $c(\alpha\boldsymbol{\lambda)}/\| \alpha\boldsymbol{\lambda} \| \leq c(\boldsymbol{\lambda})/\| \boldsymbol{\lambda} \|$, where $\| \cdot \|$ is the Euclidean norm of the vector. \end{proposition}
+\begin{proposition}[Economies of scale] For all $\alpha > 1$, $\boldsymbol{\lambda}\in\Lambda$, if $\alpha\boldsymbol{\lambda} \in \Lambda$, then $c(\alpha\boldsymbol{\lambda)}/\| \alpha\boldsymbol{\lambda} \| \leq c(\boldsymbol{\lambda})/\| \boldsymbol{\lambda} \|$, where $\| \cdot \|$ is the Euclidean norm of the vector. \end{proposition}

-Proposition \ref{prop:eos} states that the average cost per agent decreases when the arrival rates are scaled proportionally.
-This implies that $c(\boldsymbol{\lambda})$ tends to bend downward (or remain linear) as the arrival rate increases—a behavior typically associated with concavity rather than convexity.
-However, since $c(\boldsymbol{\lambda})$ is a multivariate function, establishing concavity requires a more rigorous analysis.
+\Cref{prop:eos} states that the average cost per demand decreases when the arrival rates are scaled proportionally.
+This implies that $c(\boldsymbol{\lambda})$ tends to bend downward (or remain linear) as the arrival rate scales—a behavior typically associated with concavity rather than convexity.
+This property motivates us to conduct a more rigorous analysis of the concavity of $c(\boldsymbol{\lambda})$.
+Although concavity implies that the profit maximization problem \eqref{equ:gn} is not convex, it yields a concave-minus-concave structure that is useful to specific algorithmic techniques discussed later in \Cref{sec:pricing}.